Table of Contents

-The median annual tuition and fees for in-state students attending a public four-year college is just over $10,500, while the median annual tuition and fees for those attending private four-year institutions is over $37,500.
+The average published annual tuition and fees for in-state students attending a public four-year college is just over $10,700, while the average published annual tuition and fees for those attending private four-year institutions is over $38,000.
 (And these prices do not include room and board.)

 And then there's retirement, which doesn't come with a set fee — or last just the four-ish years it takes to earn the average bachelor's degree.
 How much you'll need in retirement could depend on multiple factors:

 - Your desired retirement lifestyle

 - Your current income, budget and financial obligations

 Typically, the earlier you start saving for your retirement, the more time you will have for compound interest to work in your favor.
 With some smart saving and planning, you could reach your retirement savings goals.

 While you want to help your children pay for their college education costs, you may not be in a financial position to save for both your retirement and their education.
 If you retire without enough savings to cover your expenses, your children may need to help you out financially someday.